RxLaboratory/Duik/src-docs/docs/guide/bones/autorig/leg.md

 !!! note
     To the contrrary of plantigrades, the rotation of the controller itself, which rotates the whole foot around the toe joint, may not be very useful in this rig.

-For a precise control of the foot, make sure each joints and bones are perfectly located, especially the toe bone and the tip, as shown on the picture above.
+For a precise control of the foot, make sure all joints and bones are perfectly located, especially the toe bone and the tip, as shown on the picture above.

 !!! tip
     The *Tiptoe* and *Foot roll* values both move the knee when they're animated, and make it difficult to control precisely the movement of the knee and the leg.
 You should avoid animating them when possible.